 Room temperature ingredients blend together very easily, creating a smooth batter.
 A smooth batter will yield a uniform textured baked good.
 Cold ingredients do not incorporate together as easily.
 You can microwave the cream cheese to warm up, and I share the instructions in the recipe.

 Lumps are so hard to get rid of.
-It’s easier to prevent creating lumps than getting rid of them.
+It’s easier to prevent creating lumps than get rid of them.
 There are two ways to avoid them:

 - Mix the batter completely and thoroughly before adding the next ingredient.

 - Frequently scrape off the chunks of batter from the spatula and bowl.
 Further steps go, the batter gets more liquid, which means it’s harder to get rid of lumps.
 So if you see any lumps, get rid of them as soon as possible.